isomerpages/ttsh-hos/_membership/Membership Information.md

 2. Leadership Roundtables / Networking Sessions
 3. Leadership Study Trips
 4. Leadership Invitations to healthcare conferences organised by clusters/members
-5. Leadership Invitations to the Annual CHI Innovate Conference and CHI Masterclasses
+5. Leadership Invitations to the Annual CHI INNOVATE Conference and CHI Masterclasses
 6. Leadership Access to a global network of hospital associations and learning platforms including the World Hospital Congress as a full member of the International Hospital Federation
 7. Joint initiatives and programmes such as research projects, publications etc